Monishwaran-sk/financial-profit-loss-dashboard/Data/README.md

 Files:

-Raw_Financial_Data.csv: The original dataset collected before any processing.
+**Raw_Financial_Data.csv**: The original dataset collected before any processing.

-Cleaned_Financial_Data.csv: The cleaned version of the dataset after removing nulls, fixing formats, and transforming data for analysis.
+**Cleaned_Financial_Data.csv**: The cleaned version of the dataset after removing nulls, fixing formats, and transforming data for analysis.

 Purpose:
 Used for importing into SQL for data analysis, validating in Excel, and final visualization in Power BI.